Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Perceiving qualities
 - Mental repatterining

 This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards in a sequence).
-You can keep up with the teams progress [here](https://weco.io/p/3528).
+This can all be anchored on a storage medium of choice using the Regen Data Module.
+You can keep up with the teams testing [here](https://weco.io/p/3528).

 ---

-## Teams as Viable Systems DAO
+# Teams as Viable Systems DAO
 - **Purpose** :: Pilot Implementation :: [Regenerating Sonora](https://regeneratingsonora.org/)
 - **Intelligence** :: Logistics & Coordination ::  [LunarPunk_Labs](Lunarpunklabs.org)
 - **Operations** :: Development :: [WeCo](WeCo.io)
 - **Coordination Task** :: Design :: VIZN_Labs
 - **Resourcing** :: Research :: [Sovereign Nature Initiative](https://sovereignnature.com/)

-## Operational Pathways
+## Pathways
 - **(+) Applied Science:** Place based communities
 	- **Purpose**: Field learning and environmental stewardship
 	- **Intelligence**: Practice based methodologies